 select multiple elements: hold CTRL and click on records

-Press button "Add to visualization"
+Press the button "Add to visualization"

 Visualization Canvas and Tools